 - create sustainable and inclusive growth

-It aims to reduce inequalities and gives equal importance to economic, environmental and social progress.
+- reduce inequalities and give equal importance to economic, environmental and social progress

 - treat all our people with kindness, dignity and compassion

 - act in an open and transparent way

 To help achieve its purpose, the framework sets out ‚ÄėNational Outcomes‚Äô.

 These outcomes describe the kind of Scotland it aims to create.

 - reflect the values and aspirations of the people of Scotland